For those of you who wonder where the World’s Largest Round-About is, I’ve got the answer for you right here!!

 The QPS' Anniversary

-This week marks the 200th Anniversary of the purchase of the QPS for the citizens of Trinidad & Tobago.
+The 3rd week of August marks the 200th Anniversary of the purchase of the QPS for the citizens of Trinidad & Tobago.

-In order to celebrate, many activities are scheduled at the QPS from August 18th to 20th, ,2017.
+In order to celebrate, many activities were scheduled at the QPS from August 18th to 20th, ,2017.